-The Master in International Affairs is composed of a number of different courses, including compulsory courses I and II, courses offered as part of the specialization tracks, Free Electives, professional skills courses, and a thesis:
+The Master in International Affairs is composed of a number of different courses, including compulsory courses I and II, courses offered as part of the specialization tracks, free electives, professional skills courses, and a Master thesis.

 As global interdependence grows, structures of international and transnational governance are becoming ever more complex.
-This course provides an introduction to the structures, actors and processes that drive global governance.
-It provides an historical context for international governance by tracing earlier attempts at global cooperation.
-The course analyses different contemporary fora of regulation, ranging from formal international institutions and courts, to transnational governance networks and multi-stakeholder initiatives.
-It explores the ways in which these fora establish and maintain authority, their varying relations with governments and transnational actors, and the challenges they face from competing institutions, political mobilization and domestic political processes, as well as litigation.
-The course also focuses on questions of accountability and legitimacy at a time when international governance is increasingly subject to contestation and critique due to its growing impact.
+This course provides an introduction into these structures and the actors and processes behind them.
+It situates international governance historically by tracing earlier attempts at global cooperation, and it analyzes different contemporary fora of regulation, ranging from formal international institutions and courts to transnational governance networks and multi-stakeholder initiatives.
+It explores the ways in which these fora establish and maintain authority, their varying relations with governments and transnational actors, and the challenges they face from competing institutions, political mobilization, domestic political processes, as well as litigation.
+It also focuses on questions.

-This course is an introduction to statistical methods intended for students in the Master in International Affairs and Master in Development Studies programmes.
-The course will focus on applications of core statistical ideas to real-world problems, including random variables, probability distributions, estimation and hypothesis testing.
-After taking this course, students will develop a deeper understanding of fundamental statistical concepts commonly used in international policy contexts.
-They will be able to apply these concepts to exercises and master the implementation of a number of important statistical tools on a computer using appropriate software.
+This compulsory course is an introduction to statistical methods intended for students in the Interdisciplinary Master programs.
+The emphasis of the course will be on applications of core statistical ideas such as random variables, probability distributions, estimation, and hypothesis testing, to real-world problems.
+After taking this course, students will develop a deeper understanding of fundamental statistical concepts commonly used in international policy contexts; be able to apply these concepts readily to solve particular exercises; and master the implementation of a number of important statistical tools on a computer using appropriate software.
 Please note: there will be separate lectures for the MIA and MDEV programs.

 This course aims to equip students with an understanding of qualitative approaches together with the practical skills to design, develop and evaluate these methods in interdisciplinary contexts.
 It introduces students to the foundations of qualitative research methods and a range of tools for undertaking and assessing qualitative research analysis and findings in development studies and applied settings.